 A. In Connecticut, a portion of a town can incorporate as a borough: usually a small village area.
 In 2016 there were 9 boroughs in Connecticut.
 They are all part of a larger town, but they can provide their own police and fire services, street lighting, garbage pickup, and building code enforcement as well as levy taxes.

 Q. What is a lighthouse?
 Why were they built?

 A. A lighthouse is a tower, building, or other type of structure designed to emit light from a system of lamps and lenses and to serve as a navigational aid for maritime pilots at sea or on inland waterways.
 Lighthouses were built with funding from the federal government, a sign of how important coastal shipping was to the young nation.
-There are 22 lighthouses in Connecticut in 2018.
+In 2018 there were 22 lighthouses in Connecticut.

 Q. What does immigrate mean?